logo

 Community managed eco-tourism

-Forestation of denuded buffer forest areas has a high potential for employment generation while at the same time creating additional forest cover (afforesting 50 acres could generate employment of over 60 man-months).
+Reforestation of denuded buffer forest areas has a high potential for employment generation while at the same time creating additional forest cover (afforesting 50 acres could generate employment of over 60 man-months).
 We work with Village Forest Committees in afforesting such lands which mostly lie in core migratory corridors.
+See web page on Community Managed Conservation for more details.

 Lantana is an aggressive weed that thwarts other vegetation from growing and hence a major threat to Indian forests.
-We have been working with ATREE, a Bangalore based NGO, in providing training to tribal communities in making lantana furniture.
-The furniture is more durable than cane furniture and costs far less.
-ATREE has been pioneering the concept of lantana furniture making among several tribal communities over the last many years.
+We have been working with ATREE, a Bangalore based NGO, in providing training to tribal communities in making lantana craft items.
+These activities are ideally suited for women and a crafts person can earn up to Rs 4000 a month from these.

 Copyright © 2009 junglescapes.org, All rights reserved.
 Site Designed and Developed by Techtrend